infinum/rails-handbook/Databases/SQL/Indexes.md

 The data structure that is used for indexes is a **B-tree** (balanced tree).
 That's because the tree depth is equal for all nodes (the distance between root and leaf nodes).

-## Why a query does not use an index?
+## Why is a query not using an index?

 The execution plan of a query can show that the database does not use the index, and uses **sequential scan**.
 Possible situations:

   * majority of rows are getting fetched as part of the SQL query
     * although the database reads more data, it might need to execute fewer read operations
   * there is no index available for specified columns